 run would have paid an extra £66.28 on average for paying over 12 months,

 but this varied enormously from as little as £4 to a massive £289.
 Despite

 a number of claims to the contrary we wouldn't find a single instance when

-paying monthly was no dearer than yearly payment.
+paying over 12 months was no dearer than yearly payment.
 This was not the case a

 couple of years ago, when there were interest-free offers

-It is generally accepted that, in 2018, most monthly payers were charged an extra 11% over and above the basic premium.
+It is generally accepted that, in 2018, most drivers making regular payments were charged an extra 11% over and above the basic premium.
 Our own calculated figure was a little higher at 13.9%.
 However, statistically, our sample was fairly small and it is possible that a far larger test could give different figures.

 Are there cheaper ways of paying?

 It is important to remember that the true APR is not 11% (if we accept the popular figure) because you would be paying off the initial sum gradually over the year.
 You are charged the full payment, including charges and interest, upfront, whereas a true APR is only payable on the outstanding balance, which after six months would be approximately half of the original sum.
 A flat rate of 11% is actually an APR of 19.7%.
 If our own calculated figure of 13.9% is correct, then that expands to an APR of 24.7%.
 So, if you can get a loan at less than these figures you are likely to save money; if you can get an interest-free credit card for a year then so much the better (provided that you keep up the payments religiously, and don't trigger a penalty, of course).